vgnenov/Graffiti-Removal-Project/README.md

 ###  A dynamic line graph that displays the number and the date of graffiti removal requests.

-This graph was created using D3.js library.
+This graph was created using D3.js library

 ![LinePLot](docs/static/img/line_plot.png)